Cadet 1947

 Cadet 1947 (Kadet 1947) is a 2021 Indonesian biographical war film directed and written by Rahabi Mandra and Aldo Swastia.
-The film was inspired by the first air raid mission of the Indonesian Air Force carried out by cadets on Dutch military targets in Semarang, Salatiga, and Ambarawa on 29 July 1947 during the police actions.
+The film was inspired by the first air raid mission of the Indonesian Air Force carried out by cadets on Dutch military targets in Semarang, Salatiga, and Ambarawa on 29 July 1947 during the Police Actions.

 The film had its world premiere at the 2021 Jakarta Film Week.
 It received seven nominations at the 2022 Indonesian Film Festival, winning one for Best Makeup.

 Ario Bayu, who starred as the titular character in Soekarno, reprises his role as Indonesia's first president in Cadet 1947.

 Premise

-Kadet 1947 follows seven cadets as they pursue their ambitions to attack the Dutch defense bases during the 1947 police actions.
+Kadet 1947 follows seven cadets as they pursue their ambitions to attack the Dutch defense bases during the 1947 Police Action.